kdolecki/kdolecki/README.md

 - **API Testing & Integration**: Intermediate proficiency in Postman for constructing REST and GraphQL services, based on development specifications.
 Experienced in integrating these services with GitHub Actions using Newman.

+- **Telemetry & Analytics Tools**: Proficient with Amplitude and Mixpanel for capturing, analyzing, and leveraging user interaction data to enhance software performance and user experience.

+- **Networking Tools**: Skilled in utilizing Charles Proxy and Proxyman for network traffic inspection, debugging, and performance analysis, ensuring secure and efficient network communication.

 - **Database Management**: Competent in SQL and NoSQL databases, including Oracle SQL Developer, MySQL Workbench, PostgreSQL, and MongoDB.
 Regularly employed for extracting and managing database information.

 - **Server Management**: Familiar with using PuTTY for log extraction from middleware.